echo-anik/CSE423-Zombie_Shooter/README.md

 - Arik Ahmed Siddique
 - Faiaj Sahib

-Under the supervision of the Department of Computer Science and Engineering.
+Under the supervision of the Department of Computer Science and Engineering, BRAC UNIVERSITY